 A hysterectomy is usually recommended once less invasive treatments, such as medications and lifestyle changes, fail to resolve certain pelvic symptoms.
 Issues that may require you to undergo a hysterectomy include:

-Always explore other treatment options with Dr. Powell and Dr. Lee before considering a hysterectomy.
+Always explore other treatment options with Dr. Powell before considering a hysterectomy.

-The doctors at Comprehensive Women’s Health perform minimally invasive hysterectomies whenever possible, including using laparoscopy and Da Vinci® robotic surgery technology.
+The providers at Comprehensive Women’s Health perform minimally invasive hysterectomies whenever possible, including using laparoscopy and Da Vinci® robotic surgery technology.

-Dr. Lee and Dr. Powell may remove your uterus through an incision in the abdomen or the vagina.
+Dr. Powell may remove your uterus through an incision in the abdomen or the vagina.
 Abdominal hysterectomies require just a few tiny incisions into which a laparoscope, or tube affixed with a small camera is inserted.
-This gives the doctors a precise view of the surgical site.
+This gives the providers a precise view of the surgical site.

 To learn about the advanced surgical techniques for hysterectomy used at Comprehensive Women’s Health, call one of the offices, or book an appointment online.